WlodekM/scratch-text-coding-thingy/README.md

 ### step duo

-run `deno task run` to make the project sb3
+run `deno task run` to make the project sb3 (this one works on windows)

 or run `deno task run-and-open` to open tw with that project after compiling (linux only bc fuck windowse)